Kiali-QE/jaeger-instrumentation-performance-tests/TestResults/2017December7.md

 ## A note on consistency
 These tests were run on a standalone machine running only minishift, one instance of a Chrome browser with only one tab open, and one shell window.
 (The laptop was connected to my home network).
-To get an insight into getting consistent results, I first ran the test using the wildfly-swarm example and 1 collector instance.
+To get an insight into getting consistent results, I first ran the test five times using the wildfly-swarm example and 1 collector instance.
 I got the following results for
 throughput:

 + 3069,0